archlinux/aur/README.markdown

 =============================

-The ConTeXt Minimal <http://wiki.contextgarden.net/ConTeXt_Minimals> is a complete, up-to-date ConTeXt distribution which can be upgraded efficiently.
-It can be used to install either the stable or the beta version of ConTeXt.
-It can also be used in parallel with existing TeX installtions such as MikTeX, TeXLive, or older minimal installation.
-It is aimed towards ConTeXt users, so it does not include LaTeX specific packages and binaries.
+The ConTeXt Minimal <http://wiki.contextgarden.net/ConTeXt_Minimals> is a complete, up-to-date ConTeXt distribution.
+It's main feature is that, unlike Texlive, it provides an isolated installation of ConTeXt that is easy to update.
+The Minimals target ConTeXt users and does not include LaTeX specific packages and binaries.

-This PKGBUILD installs the ConTeXt related files at
+This PKGBUILD provides an easy way to install the Minimals at

     /opt/context-minimals

-To use the minimals distribution, you need to run
+To use the Minimals, initialize `$PATH` and some TeX related variables by executing

     source /opt/context-minimals/setuptex

-in the shell from which you want to invoke context.
-After sourcing setuptex, you can run ConTeXt mkII using

-    texexec filename

-To run mkIV for the first time, you need to run
+To run MkIV for the first time after installation or update, first source `setuptex` and then run

-    luatools --generate
+    mtxrun --generate

-as a normal user (*and not as root*).
-You need to rerun this command as a normal user each time you upgrade.
+as a normal user (**and not as root**).

-All bugs can be reported at the ConTeXt mailing list
+Report any bugs at the ConTeXt mailing list
 <http://wiki.contextgarden.net/ConTeXt_Mailing_Lists>